Arkady Bronnikov’s initial study

 During his tenure as a senior expert in criminalistics at the USSR Ministry of Internal Affairs, Arkady Bronnikov documented the tattoos of prisoners.
-For 20 years from the mid-1960s, Bronnikov travelled across the Ural region uncovering the codified language of Soviet prison tattoos.
-The results of his study can be found in the published work Russian Criminal Police Files Vol 1.
+For 20 years, Bronnikov travelled across the Ural region uncovering the codified language of Soviet prison tattoos.
+The results of his study can be found in his published work Russian Criminal Police Files Vol 1.

 According to the unwritten law between prisoners, everyone had to have tattoos.
 The only inmates who were permitted to have clean skin were those on the inside for political crimes.
-At the time of Bronnikov’s study, the Soviet penal code had a ban on tattoos.
-Despite this, around 70-98% of the 35,000,000 incarcerated felons were estimated to have been inked.
+At the time of Bronnikov’s study, the Soviet penal code had a ban on tattoos but, despite this, an estimated 70-98 percent of the 35,000,000 incarcerated felons were inked.

 Tattoos were part of an elaborate and cryptic language among prisoners.
-Those who flouted the rule were looked down upon, made outcasts and opened themselves up to confrontation.
-Misleading tattoos were severely punished, sometimes even by death.
+Those without ink were looked down upon and made outcasts, which opened them up to confrontation.
+Misleading tattoos were also severely punished, sometimes by death.

-The language of these prison tattoos was almost poetic.
-Full of symbolism, the markings would reveal elements of an inmate’s character, personal disposition and crucially, the reason they were convicted.
+The language of Soviet prison tattoos was almost poetic.
+Full of symbolism, the markings would reveal elements of an inmate’s character, personal disposition and, crucially, the reason they were convicted.

-Convicted murderers branded themselves with skulls, daggers and other such morose imagery.
-A frequently recurring motif was a pair of eyes, suggesting that the owner of the tattoo was ‘watching over other inmates’.
-Such tattoos were worn by high ranking felons who oversaw criminal activities.
+Murderers branded themselves with skulls, daggers and other such morose imagery.
+Another frequently recurring motif was a pair of eyes, suggesting that the owner of the tattoo was ‘watching over other inmates.’
+Such tattoos were worn by high-ranking felons who oversaw criminal activities.

-Some tattoos gave prisoners a social advantage while serving their sentence, denoting their rank within the prison system.
-For example, professional criminals (mainly mafiosos) often formed the upper tier of inmate known as the ringleaders.
+Some tattoos gave prisoners a social advantage, denoting their rank within the prison system.
+For example, professional criminals (mainly mafiosos) often formed the upper tier of the prison hierarchy and were known as the ringleaders.
 Their status was conveyed by a pair of eight-pointed stars just under the collarbone, as shown on the prisoner below.

 Below the ringleaders were the soldiers or enforcers, used by the ringleaders as muscle.
 Soldiers followed orders and carried out retribution.
 They conveyed their strength and fighting prowess through tattoos depicting battle scenes and warriors with armor on their chests.